- Email me

 My guest this week has a haunting tale with two timelines, one in the present and one aboard the magnificently doomed RMS Titanic.
 She first had the idea from a water effect in a Madonna album track, and when research turned up a song in the White Star Line orchestra repertoire, that piece became a signature for the characters and their loss.
 She is Ellie Stevenson and she’s on the Red Blog talking about the Undercover Soundtrack for Ship of Haunts: The Other Titanic Story.

-authors, deepen your story, Ellie Stevenson, entertainment, Fix and Finish With Confidence, how to write a novel, inspiration, music for writing, My Memories of a Future Life, publishing, reincarnation, RMS Titanic, Roz Morris, self-publishing, Ship of Haunts: The Other Titanic Story, The Undercover Soundtrack, timelines, Titanic, Titanic stories, White Star Line, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+authors, deepen your story, Ellie Stevenson, how to write a novel, inspiration, music for writing, My Memories of a Future Life, publishing, reincarnation, RMS Titanic, Roz Morris, self-publishing, Ship of Haunts: The Other Titanic Story, The Undercover Soundtrack, timelines, Titanic, Titanic stories, White Star Line, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 How did I develop the underwater world of the Soothesayers for My Memories of a Future Life?
 What experience did I draw on to create the musician narrator Carol?
 Did I start my blog to plug my writing book (a timely question considering this week’s post)?
 What’s this Life Form 3 novel I mention from time to time?